Lauren Jewett Corruption Perception Score: F (56%)

 M2Q Corruption Index

-The Motion to Quash (M2Q) Corruption Index collects information and data from multiple sources.
-This combination then produces a corruption perception score.*
+The Motion to Quash (M2Q) Corruption Index collects data from multiple sources to produces a corruption perception score.*

 M2Q Corruption Score decorative image